valeriansaliou/bloom/README.md

 You can find the built binaries in the `./target/release` directory.

-**Notice: Debian & Ubuntu packages are also available.
-You may use those instead of building Bloom yourself.
-See below.**
+**Notice: [Debian & Ubuntu packages](#how-to-install-it-on-debian--ubuntu) are also available.
+You may use those instead of building Bloom yourself.**

 ### Configuration